Frequently Asked Questions (FAQs)

 For more information (and a helpful video) about our service levels and data plans, please see our Subscribing to StockCharts article in the Support Center.

-Yes, we do have a mobile app for iPhones, iPads, and Android devices.
+Yes, we do have a mobile app for iOS devices.

 Want to access your StockCharts account, see how the market is doing, or keep an eye on your ChartLists while you're on the go?
-The StockCharts mobile app for iPhones, iPads, and Android is a great companion.
+The StockCharts mobile app for iPhones and iPads is a great companion.

-If you're a StockCharts member, download the StockCharts app from the Apple App Store or Google Play.
+If you're a StockCharts member, download the StockCharts app from the Apple App Store.
 Enter your login credentials and view market summaries, your ChartLists, or a chart of any ticker symbol you choose.
 So, after you download the app, fire up your StockCharts mobile app and get access to its features.

 For more information on using the mobile app, see our Support Center article on the StockCharts Mobile App.